SevlaMare/Web_Scraper/README.md

 * The 'ruby rails' you can change to any keyword that you want to search for open positions.
 * After the changes, save the file and run it on terminal.

+#### Output file
+After running `data.csv` will be generated<br>
+It contains 4 rows, with the position name, location, salary and description respectively And each column will be one job post.

 ### Contributing

 Contributions, issues and feature requests are welcome!